yfyuan01/zejiang-unsw.github.io/_pages/about.md

 *Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing, 2020.* **(Full Paper, AACL 2020)**

 ## Professional Activity
-Reviewer and PC members: ACL, SIGIR, NAACL, WWW, CIKM, EACL, TOIS, ACM Computing Surverys, ...
+Reviewer and PC members: ACL, SIGIR, KDD, NAACL, WWW, COLING, CIKM, EACL, TOIS, ACM Computing Surverys, ...

 ## Invited Talk
 * LLM-based Clarification in Conversational Search: Going beyond Unimodality and System Performance.